textpattern/textpattern.github.io/setup/upgrading-the-installation.md

 textpattern
 : Contains all the core scripting and functionality.
 Also where users log into the back-end to administer the site.

+textpattern/plugins
+: Contains plugin files that have been installed.
+You may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel.

 textpattern/setup
 : Contains installation files.
 These are *not* required for upgrades and should be omitted from the upload.
 Textpattern's Diagnostics panel will warn you if the directory still exists, so you may remove it by hand.